MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 Two components of the Microsoft Edge experience, which apply when users sign in with their Microsoft 365 credentials, can be configured from the Microsoft 365 Admin Center.

-- The start page logo in Microsoft Edge can be customized by configuring the *your organization* section within the Microsoft 365 admin center.
+- The start page logo in Microsoft Edge can be customized by configuring the *Your organization* section within the Microsoft 365 admin center.
 For more information, see [Customize ‎Office 365‎ for your organization](/microsoft-365/admin/setup/customize-your-organization-theme).
 - The default new tab page experience in Edge includes Office 365 information and personalized news.
 How this page is displayed can be customized from the Microsoft 365 admin center under **Settings** > **Org settings** > **News** > **Microsoft Edge new tab page**.

 You can also set other settings for Microsoft Edge using settings catalog profiles.
 For example, you might want to configure specific sync settings for your organization.